 6. Know what to expect.

-But you’ve learned from past experience that it’s not so easy.
-People can get mad, argue with you, put you down, or reject you.
+But you've learned from past experience that it's not so easy.
+Your spouse or love partner can get mad, argue with you, put you down, or reject you.
 It can be distressing and painful to have these encounters.

-As much as you dislike negative encounters and feelings, you must decide if it’s worth giving up your self-respect in order to avoid them.
-And it’s often not only your self-respect at stake.
+As much as you dislike negative encounters and feelings, you must decide if it's worth giving up your self-respect to avoid them.
+And it's often not only your self-respect at stake.

-It could be a new job or a pay raise.
+It could be your mental health.
 It might be the intimacy and trust in your marriage.
-It could be any number of positive benefits you could enjoy if you permit the temporary discomfort of speaking up for yourself.
+It could be any number of positive benefits in your life if you permit the temporary discomfort of speaking up for yourself.

-If the other person reacts defensively or with anger, don’t engage in a battle.
-Simply state, “I’m sorry you don’t like my request, but this is the way it must be.
-Let’s discuss it further when you are calm.”
+If he or she reacts defensively or with anger, don't engage in a battle.
+Simply state, “I'm sorry you don't like my request, but this is the way it must be.
+Let's discuss it further when you are calm.”
 Then walk away.

 If it's a situation that needs immediate action, like deciding on a restaurant or movie, stand your ground and let the other person determine if they will or won't respect your request.

-You have some relationships in which the other person deserves being informed about your new, more assertive frame of mind.
+Your spouse or sweetie deserves to be informed about your new, more assertive frame of mind.

-If you’ve spent years acquiescing to others or holding back on your ideas or opinions, then your sudden new behaviors or statements can be disconcerting.
+If you've spent years acquiescing or holding back on your ideas or opinions, then your sudden new behaviors or statements can be disconcerting.

 Mention how assertive communication not only makes you a happier, more confident person but also how it will positively impact them.